datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/token-ratelimit.md

 - A working Keycloak instance and Keycloak Filter
 - A service exposed with an AmbassadorMapping and protected by a FilterPolicy

-<Alert severity="info">We'll uses Keycloak to generate tokens with unique claims.
+<Alert severity="info">We'll use Keycloak to generate tokens with unique claims.
 It will work in a similar manner for any claims present on a JWT token issued by any other provider.
 See <a href="../sso/keycloak/">our guide here</a> on using Keycloak with $AESproductName$.</Alert>

 Here is a YAML example that describes the setup: